Apprenticeships

 Apprenticeships give you the chance to learn and gain a nationally recognised qualification whilst earning a wage.
 Most of the training is delivered in the workplace alongside experienced staff to gain job-specific skills.

 The rest of the training will be given by your training organisation; either in the workplace, day release to a college or training provider or via e-learning.
-An Apprenticeship can take between one and five years to complete depending on the level of qualification.
+An Apprenticeship can take between eight months and five years to complete, depending on the level of qualification.

 Your current skills and qualifications will form the starting point for your Apprenticeship journey.
 Learners starting on an Intermediate Apprenticeship Level 2 can progress onto an Advanced Apprenticeship level 3.
 Some learners, depending on qualifications will commence the programme at Level 3 and then they can progress onto a Higher Apprenticeship.